rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

 -   `$password`
 -   `$port`

-Following is a sample PHP script to send email via SMTP with SSL:
+Following is a sample PHP script for sending email via SMTP with SSL:

     <?php
     require_once "Mail.php";